Fighting poverty in the Arab world: with Soap Operas?

 What might at first look like light entertainment could indeed be a potent tool to influence attitudes and break down social prejudices and stereotypes.
 With their tremendous reach and popularity, it is time to take soap operas far more seriously.

-Read the previous blogs in the social safety net blog series:
+Read all the posts in the social safety net blog series:

 Who should pay for the poorest in Lebanon?

 NOW is the time to bring MENA's poor Into the net